awsdocs/aws-lambda-developer-guide/doc_source/with-s3-example.md

 # Tutorial: Using AWS Lambda with Amazon S3<a name="with-s3-example"></a>

 Suppose you want to create a thumbnail for each image file that is uploaded to a bucket\.
 You can create a Lambda function \(`CreateThumbnail`\) that Amazon S3 can invoke when objects are created\.
-Then, the Lambda function can read the image object from the source bucket and create a thumbnail image target bucket\.
+Then, the Lambda function can read the image object from the source bucket and create a thumbnail image to save in the target bucket\.

 Upon completing this tutorial, you will have the following Amazon S3, Lambda, and IAM resources in your account: